-Information literacy has been identified as an important component across UWF's Academic Learning Compacts, especially in the Critical Thinking and Academic Integrity Domains.
-Resources for incorporating and assessing information literacy in each of the academic domains can be found here, on the CUTLA website.
+Information literacy is an important component of UWF’s Strategic Direction 1: Learner Centered and Focused, and Strategic Direction 3: Academic Programming, Scholarship, and Research.
+Resources for incorporating and assessing information literacy in each of the academic domains can be found on the CUTLA website.
 Information literacy is taught by librarians and faculty throughout the university, helping students develop core skills and gain in-depth knowledge of resources in their disciplines.

 What is Information Literacy?

-In the Association of College and Research Libraries' Information Literacy Standards for Higher Education, an information literate individual is defined as someone who is able to:
+In the Association of College and Research Libraries' Framework for Information Literacy for Higher Education, an information literate individual is defined as someone who is able to:

 For further information on our Library Instruction & Information Literacy Program and to view assessment results, visit our program guide.